-Shell Oil Tower, later Bulova Tower, was once located just east of where Princes’ Blvd and Nova Scotia Dr intersect today at Exhibition Place in Toronto.
+Shell Oil Tower, later Bulova Tower, was once located just east of where Princes’ Blvd and Nunavut Rd intersect today at Exhibition Place in Toronto.

 Shell Oil Tower Architecture

 Built in 1955 by the Shell Oil Company, the 12-storey observation tower was designed by architect George Robb.
 The soaring Modern-style structure sat on reinforced concrete foundations.
 The tower was constructed of welded steel beams and glass and topped with a clock.

 The 1st to 9th stories housed the stairwells and elevator.
 Behind glass walls, two sets of stairs, one on each side of the elevator shaft, zig-zagged back and forth.
-Visitors could climb the 139-step stairwells or take the 25-passenger elevator to reach the observation platform.
+Visitors could climb the 139-step stairwells or take the 25-passenger elevator to the observation platform.

 The 10th storey was an open-air observation platform with great views of the Canadian National Exhibition, the waterfront and Downtown Toronto.